yufeiz/Weighted-Random-Algorithm/README.md

 Java JDK 1.8
 ```
 ### Running and Result
-1. running code with data provided from project's folder.
+1. running code with data provided from "data" file.

 2. The result shows user login information, and the occurrence frequency of Campaigns and Ads is consistent with their weights.